Four Signs of Elder Abuse or Neglect

 If you’re concerned that a loved one exhibits some of these signs of elder abuse or neglect, take action to protect them both now and in the future.
 Draw out the senior in conversation to try to determine additional symptoms of trouble as well as to find the extent of any abuse or neglect.

-Then, consult with an experienced local attorney to determine if personal injury is likely occurring and how to proceed.
+Consult with an experienced local attorney to determine if personal injury is likely occurring and how to proceed.
 Time is of the essence since both abuse and neglect can ruin a senior’s happiness and health very quickly.
 At Galligan Law, we can help protect your family from all types of injury — no matter if it’s intentional or unintentional.
 Call today to make an appointment.